wallneradam/esorm/README.md

 ### Supported ElasticSearch versions

-It is tested with ElasticSearch 8.x, but it should work with all versions that elasticseach-py supports.
+It is tested with ElasticSearch 7.x and 8.x.

+### Supported Python versions

+Tested with Python 3.8 through 3.12.

 ## 📖 Usage

 ### Define a model

 You can use all [Pydantic](https://pydantic-docs.helpmanual.io/usage/models/) model features, because `ESModel` is a subclass of `pydantic.BaseModel`.